static site checker

 The Windows build, by default, uses the native Windows spellchecker,

-although, except for Windows 11, that doesn't seem to work so well in
+although, preceding Windows 11, that doesn't seem to work so well in

 contexts unimpaired by monolingualism.